-If a student has accumulated 15 consecutive unexcused absences, the school Principal may withdraw the student under the following conditions:
+If a student has accumulated 15 consecutive unexcused absences and is not under the jurisdiction of the truancy court system, the school Principal may withdraw the student under the following conditions:

 - A. Telephone or written contact (letter home) with the parent has been unsuccessful. - B. Social Worker was sent to the home and was unsuccessful in making contact. - C. If the student has an Individualized Education Plan or has a 504 Plan, the Principal must contact the Exceptional Student Education Department prior to withdrawing the student.